microsoft/fit-on-fhir/src/README.md

 The Sync Event function runs on a timer at regular intervals, and does the following:

-* Retrieves a list of user ID's from the "users" storage table for data that needs to be synced to FHIR
+* Retrieves a list of user IDs from the "users" storage table for data that needs to be synced to FHIR
 * Creates a queue message for each user ID in the "users" queue in storage

 ## Publish Data Function (Queue Trigger)